 Cafedirect is one of the UK's first Fair Trade and Certified B Corporation coffee companies.

 Additionally, Cafe Direct builds a long-lasting relationship with its farmers and suppliers.
-They work directly with small farmers to make the best coffees and are also dedicated to reinvesting into communities where their coffee comes from.
+They work directly with small farmers and throughout the coffee economy to make the best brews and are also dedicated to reinvesting in communities where their coffee comes from.
 They have also received many awards for their great-tasting coffee.

 Ethics: 100% certified organic, Fair Trade